-The Company shall periodically organize education training and awareness programs for directors, managers, employees, mandataries, and Substantial Controllers, and invite the Company's commercial transaction counterparties, so they can fully understand the Company's resolve to implement ethical corporate management, the related policies, the Guidelines for Conduct and the consequences of committing Unethical Conduct.
+The Company shall periodically organize training and awareness programs for directors, managers, employees, mandataries, and Substantial Controllers, and invite the Company's commercial transaction counterparties, so they understand the Company's determination to implement ethical corporate management, the related policies, prevention programs and the consequences of committing Unethical Conduct.

-The Company shall combine the policies of ethical corporate management with its employee performance appraisal system and human resource policies to establish a clear and effective reward and discipline system.
+The Company shall apply the policies of ethical corporate management when creating its employee performance appraisal system and human resource policies to establish a clear and effective reward and discipline system.

-Article 23 (Whistle-blowing system)
+Article 23 (Whistleblowing system)